feature-image

 ADVERTISEMENT

 Next up for Murray was the Wimbledon Championships.
 However, he lost in the third round.
 At the moment, he is busy competing in Windsor-Salem.
-We wish him the very best for the upcoming matches and the rest of the season.
+We wish him the very best for the upcoming matches and the rest of the season.?

 Watch this story: How Roger Federer, Rafael Nadal, Novak Djokovic, Serena Williams, and Others Travel

-Written by:
+Written by

 Rohan Kollare

-Rohan Kollare is a tennis author for EssentiallySports.
-Rohan has a post-graduate diploma in Sports Management and a trophy cabinet adorned with accolades won in district and state-level tennis competitions.
-He has previously worked in Content Operations for Disney’s Hotstar for over a year, covering tennis and Formula One.
+Rohan Kollare is a Tennis author at EssentiallySports.
+Rohan has studied Sports Management and has a trophy cabinet adorned with accolades won in district and state-level tennis competitions.
+He has previously worked in Content Operations for Disney’s Hotstar for over a year, covering Tennis and Formula One.
+Rohan's experience as a player gives him the ability to provide incisive analysis of the game rather than a superficial understanding.
+When not staunchly supporting his idol Roger Federer, Rohan likes to dive into animal welfare work, get lost in a book or listen to some music.